 The judge will evaluate exhibitors on rabbit knowledge, handling techniques and preparation of exhibit.
 Showmanship will be judged at the same time as 4-H breed classes.
-It is mandatory for all 4-H Rabbit Show participants to participate in showmanship.
-The only exception is if you have won master showman in the past.
-The top two showmen from each age group will compete in "Champion Showman".
-If you have won Champion Showman in the past, you may choose to compete in your age group or decline to do so.
-The winner of Champion Showman will compete at the end of the week in the "4-H Master Showman of Fair" competition against the Champion Showman from other species.
+It is mandatory for all 4-H Rabbit exhibitors to participate in showmanship, regardless of having won "Champion Showman" or "Master Showman" in the past.
+Exhibitors failing to participate in Showmanship will not be allowed to compete in confirmation classes.
+The top two showmen from each age group will in compete for Champion Rabbit Showman.
+The Champion Cavy Showman will compete against the Champion Rabbit Showman with the winner competing for the "4-H Master Showman of the Fair" competition to be held at the end of the week.